 “You can detach and really immerse yourself in the learning,” he said.
 “And to do it at a place like this, on a beautiful campus, it’s a unique opportunity.”

-The next session of Post-Secondary Success: In Schools, Communities, and Families takes place from June 23 – 26, 2019, on campus at the Harvard Graduate School of Education.
-The priority application deadline is May 10, 2019, and the final deadline is June 10, 2019.
+The next session of Post-Secondary Success: In Schools, Communities, and Families takes place from June 22 – 25, 2020, on campus at the Harvard Graduate School of Education.
+The final deadline to apply is May 25, 2020.
 Click here to request more information.